VR-25/acc/README.md

 - coolDownRatio is null by default
 - Enhanced daemon efficiency and flexibility
 - Export logs to /sdcard/acc-logs-<device>.tar.bz2 with --log --export
-- Fallback editors for --config and --log options:nano > vim > vi
+- Fallback editors for --config and --log options: vim|vi
 - Improved overall performance
 - Live upgrade support - users don't need to reboot after installing/upgrading to use the module
 - Major fixes and optimizations